-Description: An extremely elegant wine with impressive structure and a full, complex bouquet, well-balanced on the palate with excellent mouth feel and fruit underpinned by firm, mouth-watering acidity.
+An extremely elegant wine with impressive structure and a full, complex bouquet, well balanced on the palate with excellent mouthfeel and pronounced fruit highlighted by firm, mouth-watering acidity.

-Food Choices: Fish dishes, shellfish and crustaceans, white meats and poultry.
+Fish dishes, shellfish and crustaceans, white meat and poultry.

 To accentuate the wine’s fruit aromas, the juice is left to macerate on the grape skins for a few hours before pressing.
 The juice is clarified through sedimentation before it ferments in large oak barrels.
 After the first racking, the Barthenau Vigna S. Michele matures on its fine lees in large oak barrels for 15 months during and stirred once a week (bâttonage).
 The wine matures for a further 6 months in bottle before release.